g-chauvel/zuul-jobs/roles/configure-mirrors/README.rst

    role is not necessarily consistent with the repos that are enabled by default between distribution versions (centos stream 8 vs. 9 for example).

+.. zuul:rolevar:: configure_mirrors_components_9_stream
+   :default: See `vars/CentOS-9.yaml`

+   A list of the components that should be redirected to the `mirror_fqdn` when setting up a CentOS 9-stream host.
+For example, your mirror may only mirror some components, or not the debug/source components, etc.